HannahMcDonald/PathDrift/README.md

 The CoordinatesProcessor is a Blazor web app that will
 1. Receive a list of coordinates from the CoordinatesClient
-2. Render the cooardinates in raw, 2D and 3D formats
+2. Render the cooardinates in raw, 2D and 3D formats The app is hosted on https://localhost:7126/

 Running the app locally
 The project startup is configured to run both applications.

+Alternatively, you can do run
+dotnet run for each project